grapestone5321/robond-deep_learning/writeup.md

 number_of_validation_images = 1896

 ## 2. FCN Layers
 In the Classroom, we discussed the different layers that constitute a fully convolutional network (FCN).
-The following code will introduce you to the functions that you need to build your semantic segmentation model.
+We need the functions to build our semantic segmentation model.

 ### Separable Convolutions
-The Encoder for your FCN will essentially require separable convolution layers, due to their advantages as explained in the classroom.
+The Encoder for our FCN essentially require separable convolution layers.
 The 1x1 convolution layer in the FCN, however, is a regular convolution.
-Implementations for both are provided below for your use.
+Implementations for both are provided for our use.
 Each includes batch normalization with the ReLU activation function applied to the layers.

 ### Bilinear Upsampling
-The following helper function implements the bilinear upsampling layer.
-Upsampling by a factor of 2 is generally recommended, but you can try out different factors as well.
+The helper function implements the bilinear upsampling layer.
+Upsampling by a factor of 2 is generally recommended.
 Upsampling is used in the decoder block of the FCN.

 ## 3. Build the Model
 In the following cells, you will build an FCN to train a model to detect and locate the hero target within an image.
 The steps are: